robenkleene/audio-references/reaktor/reaktor-snapshots.md

 - Snapshots are embedded in the Ensemble file, whereas Presets are external files.
 - Since Snapshots are written into the Ensemble file, the Ensemble must be in edit mode before writing presets.

+## Quick Start

+How to quickly save and reload Snapshots.

+1. In the sidebar, in the `Select Instrument` pop-up menu, select the Ensemble (prefixed with `Ens -`), and disable `Follow instrument selection`.

 ## Instruments vs. Ensembles

 - Snapshots or Presets can either be saved in Instruments or Ensembles.
 If an Ensemble has at least one Instrument, when the "Preset Browser" (`F2`) is selected, a dropdown menu will appear at the top.
 The Ensemble is always at the top and is the name of the Ensemble prefixed with `Ens -`.
 The list of Instruments in the Ensemble are listed below.